ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 The first step is to create an instance of CIS and to point your custom domain to CIS name servers.

-1. If you do not own a domain, you can buy one from a registrar such as [godaddy.com](http://godaddy.com).
+1. If you do not own a domain, you can buy one from a registrar.
 2. Navigate to the [Internet Services](https://{DomainName}/catalog/services/internet-services) in the {{site.data.keyword.Bluemix_notm}} catalog.
 3. Set the service name, and click **Create** to create an instance of the service.
 4. When the service instance is provisioned, click on Let's get Started.